 The following are the chief assertions of idealism:

 - Ultimate reality is mental or spiritual in nature: the material world is nothing more than an outward sign of ultimate reality.

 - The material world is mortal and changing: the ultimate reality which consists of ideals and values is eternal and unchanging.

 - On this basis, the body is false and mortal; the soul is true, immortal.

-- Man is essentially a spiritual being: and his spirituality along distinguishes him from animals.
+- Man is essentially a spiritual being: and his spirituality distinguishes him from animals.
 His spirit alone enables him to control his environment.

 - Man is a free agent: free in the choice of his ends and means to realize them:

-- Values are pre-existing, vital, and unchanging: man cannot create values, but the aim of life is realization of vital values- Truth, beauty, and goodness for their own sake.
+- Values are pre-existing, vital, and unchanging: man cannot create values, but the aim of life is the realization of vital values- Truth, beauty, and goodness for their own sake.

 - Highest knowledge: spiritual reality, Brahma, Gyan, is the highest knowledge.

-- The fullest development of personality: idealists believe in the fullest development of personality of an individual.
+- The fullest development of personality: idealists believe in the fullest development of the personality of an individual.
 According to them, the development of personality means the achievement of perfection.